-Throughout the history of translations, it has played a vital role in almost every aspect of society.
+Throughout the history of translation, it has played a vital role in almost every aspect of society.
 Since medieval times, translators were already of great help in the development of languages, shaping national identities and forming scholarships.
 Through the ages, translation and translators were there to help societies around the globe move forward.

-History of Translations
+History of Translation

 Several translators in the past have been hailed for their work, due in part to the scarcity of translators and likewise because what they translated made a huge impact on religion, politics, education and other fields.
 One of the most famous was Saint Jerome, the patron saint of translators, who translated the Bible written in Hebrew and Greek into Latin, which became the official version of the Bible used by Catholics.

 But in the 21st century, translators remained in the ‘background,’ silently doing what they do best – translating not only ordinary documents but literary works, speeches, critical documents, breakthrough inventions and discoveries, contracts, presentations, clinical trials, medical diagnoses, court cases and a lot more.
 In fact, translators are essential for culture, literature, science and knowledge.
 This could be a dilemma for some.
 Would you rather be famous and put additional pressure on yourself instead of concentrating on the work, or continue to be in the background and remain unrecognized?